 “Today is about showing what happens when you put a vision into action.
 The Adaptive Technology Model (ATM) is our vision for transformation.
-It’s a framework we developed and is helping our clients to work optimally in an app and SaaS centric world.
+It’s a framework we developed which is helping our clients work optimally in an app and SaaS centric world.

 “At ITSB17 we unpacked the concept of ATM.
-There are other models - what’s interesting is that if you extract what underpins them, there are two fundamental things.
+There are other models, but what’s interesting is that if you extract what underpins them, there are two fundamental things.